IBM-Cloud/docs/manageapps/secapps.md

 3. For your custom domain, click **Upload Certificate**.

 4. Browse to upload a certificate, private key, and optionally an intermediate certificate.
-You can also select the checkbox to enable request of a client certificate.
+You can also select the checkbox to enable requests of a client certificate.
+If you enable the option to request a client certificate, you must upload a client certificate trust store file that defines the allowed user access to your custom domain.

   **Certificate**